mosip/documentation/docs/roadmap.md

 * **Inclusivity**: MOSIP aims to be inclusive, providing digital IDs to all individuals, including marginalized and underserved populations.
 The roadmap describes strategies for reaching and serving these populations effectively.

-To summarize, MOSIP's principles underpin the design and development of the roadmap.
+MOSIP's principles underpin the design and development of the roadmap.
 The year-wise roadmap details how these principles will be applied and advanced in a step-by-step manner, ensuring that the digital ID platform evolves in alignment with these core principles.

 Below is an illustration of some of the key features and principles upon which the MOSIP solution has been envisioned.